 Customer-centric companies have silos, too.
 They have clear designations of who’s doing what for efficiency.
 But they empower distinct departments to share, collaborate, and deliver integrated customer experiences — down to even the most junior employees.

 Empower every employee to deliver the full force of the company

 There is a good reason for silos: speed and efficiency.
 In the past, you could leave that statement and move on, confident in its accuracy.
-In today’s — and tomorrow’s — digital world, rigid silos might be fast and efficient at repetition, but they are slow, expensive, and critical of change.
+In today’s — and definitely tomorrow’s — digital world, rigid silos might be fast and efficient at repetition, but they are slow, expensive, and critical of change.
 To move your company from product-centric to customer-centric, you can keep silos but you have to advance them with new tools, new language, and new culture to ensure they become flexible, hyper-collaborative, and sensitive to customer needs.

 What happens when customers have a poor experience with your brand?
 They speak to the first person they get from the company, and they don’t care what department the person is in.
 Unfortunately, and all too often, the customer ends up having to navigate the org chart to get what they want.
 Employees are simply not empowered and connected to serve the customer’s needs.